Here are the tested and supported audio interfaces that you can use with Yousician.

 - Adjusting the input gain: Turn the gain knob on your interface to zero.
 Make a loud sound on your instrument and start turning the gain up, observing the “Peak” indicator light.
 Strum the strings again, if necessary.
 Stop increasing the gain once you see the “Peak” light coming on, then reduce the gain a little, so that the signal level is high enough for your instrument to be audible and low enough to avoid clipping and distortion.
 If your interface has a separate “Signal present” light in addition to the “Peak” light, make sure the “Signal present” light is on but the “Peak” one isn’t.

 - Selecting the input in Yousician: Launch Yousician and go to Settings → Game.
-Select Audio set up → Advanced settings and you will see a list of all the available Input devices.
+Select Audio set up → Advanced settings and you see a list of all the available Input devices.
 Pick the one you are using and you are ready to rock!

 On Windows, Yousician also supports ASIO drivers, which are provided by most audio interface manufacturers.
 The driver, if installed, can be selected in Yousician under Settings → Game → Audio Setup → Advanced settings.
 Note that some audio interfaces may not support certain features of Yousician, when using ASIO drivers.
 If you are experiencing issues with the ASIO driver, try using the Windows Audio driver instead.